-Version number Release date e Description Version 2.4 (Current version) Aug 2024 Editorial change, removed footnote 14 referring to annex A para 1.4.6 to maintain consistency for requirements.
+Version Release date e Description 3.1 (Current version) April 2024 a.
+Revisions made to Annex A of the document 3.0 Nov 2024 Revisions to to ANNEX A - REQUIREMENTS FOR CREDITS AUTHORISED FOR USE UNDER ARTICLE 6 OF THE PARIS AGREEMENT to reflect ICAO decision, Nov 2024 c.
+Editorial changes Version 2.4 Aug 2024 Editorial change, removed footnote 14 referring to annex A para 1.4.6 to maintain consistency for requirements.
 Version 2.3 April 2024 Revisions to ANNEX A - REQUIREMENTS FOR CREDITS AUTHORISED FOR USE UNDER ARTICLE 6 OF THE PARIS AGREEMENT to clarify the GS roles and responsibilities and requirements for project developer to be eligible for use under the first phase or later phases of CORSIA Version 2.2 Aug 2023 Revisions to ANNEX A - REQUIREMENTS FOR CREDITS AUTHORISED FOR USE UNDER ARTICLE 6 OF THE PARIS AGREEMENT to clarify the compliance requirements to PARIS agreement and relevant decisions in subsequent meetings Version 2.1 Feb 2022 a.
 Double counting requirements b.
 Working definition for CDR project types c.
-Buffer requirements for non-Carbon sequestration projects &amp; clarification on issuance of PERs d.
+Buffer requirements for non-Carbon sequestration projects & clarification on issuance of PERs d.
 Minimum site visit requirements updates e.
 Clarification on prior consideration justification requirements for Retroactive projects f.
 Making editorial improvements Version 2.0 Feb 2021 a.
 Revision of the document template b.
 Inclusion of project location requirements for GSCER projects c.
 Providing detailed rules and requirements for project scale for GSVER and GSCER projects d.
 Making editorial improvements Version 1.2 October 2019 a.
 Revision of the document template b.
-Defining 'Renewable Energy Supply' and 'Land Use and Forests' project types c.
-Introduction of two options and describing related rules and requirements for issuance of GSVERs for a CDM project d.
-Making editorial improvements Version 1.1 March 2018 July 2017 a.
+Defining 'Renewable Energy Supply' and 'Land Use and Forests' project types Introduction of two options and describing related rules and requirements for issuance of GSVERs for a CDM project d.
+Making editorial improvements Version 1.1 March 2018 a.
 Inclusion of the concept of Performance Shortfall and reference to Shortfall Scenario Guidelines b.
 Providing clarity on crediting cycle and maximum crediting periods of transitioning projects c.
 Making editorial improvements Version 1.0 July 2017 Initial adoption